scrapinghub/splash/docs/scripting-response-object.rst

 If you want to process response body from Lua use :ref:`treat-as-string` to convert it to a Lua string first.

+:ref:`splash-response-body` attribute is not available by default in :ref:`splash-on-response` callbacks; use :ref:`splash-response-body-enabled` or :ref:`splash-request-enable-response-body` to enable it.

 .. _splash-response-request: